List of Ubisoft subsidiaries: Ubisoft Reflections

 Ubisoft Reflections was founded in 1984 in Newcastle upon Tyne, England.
 The company has developed several successful franchises, including Destruction Derby and Driver before Ubisoft's acquisition in July 2006.
 After Reflections' acquisition, the company continued to work on new Driver titles, with the latest being 2011's Driver: San Francisco.
 The studio then turned to become a support team to work on other titles such as Tom Clancy's The Division, worked on vehicle physics for other Ubisoft games, and experimented with smaller projects such as Grow Home.
 The studio is managed by Lisa Opie.
-Ubisoft Reflections works closely with Ubisoft Leamington and has more than 250 employees as of May 2021.
+Ubisoft Reflections worked closely with Ubisoft Leamington and has more than 250 employees as of May 2021.

 Ubisoft Sofia

 Ubisoft Sofia was founded in 2006 in Sofia, Bulgaria.
 The studio works as a co-development studio and has led the development of Assassin's Creed III: Liberation and Assassin's Creed Rogue.
+They developed two games in the Chessmaster series: Chessmaster: The Art of Learning (DS, PSP) and Chessmaster Live.

 Ubisoft Stockholm

 Ubisoft Stockholm was founded in 2017 in Stockholm, Sweden.
-Led by Patrick Bach, the studio will collaborate with Massive Entertainment on the upcoming Avatar video game.
+Led by Patrick Bach, the studio collaborated with Massive Entertainment on Avatar: Frontiers of Pandora.